mattbrepo/PearsonCosine/README.md

 # PearsonCosine
-Simulation of Pearson correlation and Cosine similarity
+Simulation of Pearson correlation and Cosine similarity.

 **Language: Python**